anandbonde/linux_kernel_dev_env/README.md

 	refer to README.txt in the ansible folder

+- kernel_source_operations

-- kernel_source_operations/get_stable_kernel_source.sh
+	- get_stable_kernel_source.sh

 		gets kernel source for the stable branch, you may have to switch to latest kernel branch (e.g. git checkout linux-5.16.y)

 	- kernel_build_distributed.sh

 		builds kernel for debian (deb pkg) and installs them; this script uses multiple nodes (if configured) for a faster/distributed build